EjayGit/self-development/README.md

 #### Representation
 So how to we represent quantum interactions?
 By chance.
 That is the answer.
 Because the energy exists as a waveform, and we can often know exacly what the waveform is from measurements from the source of energy, or by configuring the source to produce a specific waveform.
 So we know what the waveform is; we know how much energy is contained (amplitude) and how it operates (frequency).

+Random thought: if spin of a particle is actually real, and where the spin represents the frequency.
+Unlikly but possible perhaps?